ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 Architecture planning includes the VMs to be migrated, the networks that are used for virtual machine traffic, and the networks to be extended.

 The maximum and minimum values for the deployment components are:
 * vSphere vCenter.
-The HCX manager appliance must be installed on the vCenter that requires hybrid services.
+The HCX Manager appliance must be installed on the vCenter that requires hybrid services.
 There can be only one HCX deployment per vCenter.
 This restriction applies to linked mode.
 The HCX management appliance is only installed in the primary vCenter.
 HCX supports up to five registered vCenters in linked mode.
 * Cloud registrations.
 The maximum number of cloud endpoints is ten.
 To find the number of endpoints, Hybrid Cloud Services tracks vCenter connections to the cloud.

 ### Maximum number of migrations and network extensions